app-projectq/projectq-page/docs/README.md

 3. Open 'TransactQ' app
 4. Share the QFX file
 	1. to AirDrop
-	2. to save to a file
+	2. save to a file
-	3. to email as an attachment
+	3. email as an attachment

 ### Detail steps
 1. Open Wallet.
 Scroll down to the list of "Latest Transactions"